At Mohave County Fair, you should have Faith

 “You have to drive the pig,” Faith said.
 “Keep his head up, keep him 10 feet away from the judges.”

-One of Wendy Campa’s friends asked her: “Why do you pay so much money and spend so much time running around for your daughter to show livestock?”
+One of Wendi Campa’s friends asked her: "Why do you pay so much money and spend so much time running around for your daughter to show livestock?"

 “I don't pay for my daughter's animals, feed, equipment or her hundreds of show clothes,” she responded.
 “I pay for the opportunities that let my child to develop attributes that will serve her well throughout her life and give her the opportunity to bless the lives of others.
 I pay for the very early morning, very long and very late road trips, spending time with her talking, laughing and listening to her, the time I will never be able to replace.”

-Note: This story has been changed to reflect that Faith Campa’s market class steer was purchased by the Hualapai Tribe.
-It won Grand Champion Market Steer, and Campa won her Grand Champion Showman award with the steer.
-Her heifer won Grand Champion Beef Breeding.
-Wendi Campa is Faith Campa's mother.